stonepreston/OpenFOAM-Cavity/README.md

 ```$ gedit .bashrc```

 You may or may not have a lot of code in this file.
 When an interactive shell session is started, Bash will execute every line in this .bashrc file.
 Luckily for us, the OpenFOAM developers provided a script that will correctly append the required directories to the $PATH variable (the script does some other stuff as well).
 The script is located at /opt/openfoam6/etc/bashrc.
-All we need to do is add a line to our .bashrc file that says "Run the script located here" and we will be done.
+All we need to do is add a line of code to our .bashrc file that essentially says "Run the script located here" and we will be done.

 Scroll down to the very bottom of the file and add the following line (if you previously installed a different version of OpenFOAM and modified this file, you will need to remove any OpenFOAM related lines that you added previously):